 A true renaissance man, Benjamin is also co-author of The Art of Possibility, and holds a degree in English Literature from University College in London.
 As world-renowned leadership coach and highly in-demand keynote speaker, his presentations are interactive and innovative, and most of all - fun.

 Zander was awarded the 2002 'Caring Citizen of the Humanities' Award by the International Council for Caring Communities at the United Nations.

-Mark Zandi is a speaker on international finance and economics.
+Dr. Mark Zandi is a speaker on international finance and economics.
 He is the chief economist of Moody's Analytics, where he directs research and consulting.
-Moody's Analytics, a subsidiary of Moody's Corporation, is a leading provider of economic research, data and analytical tools.
+Moody's Analytics, a subsidiary of Moody's Corporation - is a leading provider of economic research, data and analytical tools.

 Mark's research interests include macroeconomics, financial markets and public policy.
-His recent research has focused on the determinants of mortgage foreclosure and personal bankruptcy, analyzed the economic impact of various tax and government spending policies, and assessed the appropriate policy response to bubbles in asset markets.
+His recent research has focused on the determinants of mortgage foreclosure and personal bankruptcy, analyzed the economic impact of various tax and government spending policies - and assessed the appropriate policy response to bubbles in asset markets.
 Mark also conducts regular briefings on the economy.
-He is often quoted in national and global publications and interviewed by major news media outlets and is the author of Financial Shock, an exposé of the financial crisis.
-His forthcoming book, Paying the Price, provides a roadmap for meeting the nation's daunting fiscal challenges.
+He is often quoted in national and global publications and interviewed by major news media outlets.
+He is the author of Financial Shock, an exposé of the financial crisis, and Paying the Price, which provides a roadmap for meeting the nation's daunting fiscal challenges.